davegallant/vpngate/README.md

 This client fetches the list of available relay servers provided by vpngate.net, and allows you to filter and connect to a server of your liking.

-You can check out your current IP address and region at https://nordvpn.com/what-is-my-ip/, or simply run the following command in a terminal:
+You can check out your current IP address and region at https://ipinfo.io, or run the following:

 ```shell
 curl ipinfo.io